 ART.
-831. Meaning of invested capital.-Invested capital within the meaning of the statute is the capital actually paid in to the corporation by the stockholders, including the surplus and undivided profits, and is not based upon the present net worth of the assets. as shown by an appraisal or in any other manner.
+831. Meaning of invested capital.-Invested capital within the meaning of the statute is the capital actually paid in to the corporation by the stockholders, including the surplus and undivided profits, and is not based upon the present net worth of the assets, as shown by an appraisal or in any other manner.
 The basis or starting point in the computation of invested capital is found in the amount of cash and other property paid in, the valuation at which such other property may be included being determined in accordance with the statute and the regulations.
-The computation does not stop. however, with such original entries or amounts, but also takes into account the surplus and undivided profits of prior years left in the The invested capital of a corporation includes, generally speaking, (a) the cash paid in for stock, (b) the tangible property paid in for stock, (c) the surplus and undivided profits, and (d) the intangible property paid in for stock (to a limited amount), less, however, the same proportion of such aggregate sum as the amount of inadmissible assets bears to the total assets.
+The computation does not stop, however, with such original entries or amounts, but also takes into account the surplus and undivided profits of prior years left in the business.
+The invested capital of a corporation includes, generally speaking, (a) the cash paid in for stock, (b) the tangible property paid in for stock, (c) the surplus and undivided profits, and (d) the intangible property paid in for stock (to a limited amount), less, however, the same proportion of such aggregate sum as the amount of inadmissible assets bears to the amount of the admissible assets and the inadmissible assets held during the taxable year.
 Invested capital does not include borrowed capital.
-See section 325 of the statute and articles The fair market value of the assets as of March 1, 1913. has no bearing on invested capital.
+See section 325 of the statute and articles 811-818.
+The fair market value of the assets as of March 1, 1913, has no bearing on invested capital.
 See section 202 and article 1561.